soicalverse/DevEvil-TV/README.md

 1.  **Set up environment variables:**

-    Create a `.env` file in the root of the project and add the following variables:
+    Create a `.env` file in the root of the project and add the following variables.
+You can use the `.env.example` file as a template.

     ```
-    REACT_APP_SUPABASE_URL=your-supabase-url
-    REACT_APP_SUPABASE_ANON_KEY=your-supabase-anon-key
-    CLERK_PUBLISHABLE_KEY=your-clerk-publishable-key
-    CLERK_SECRET_KEY=your-clerk-secret-key
+    REACT_APP_CLERK_PUBLISHABLE_KEY=your-clerk-publishable-key
+    REACT_APP_TMDB_API_KEY=your-tmdb-api-key
     ```

-    You can find your Supabase URL and anon key in your Supabase project settings.
-You can find your Clerk publishable and secret keys in your Clerk dashboard.
+    You can find your Clerk publishable key in your Clerk dashboard.
+You can get a TMDB API key by creating an account on the TMDB website.

-2.  **Set up the Supabase database:**

-    Log in to your Supabase account and run the SQL from the `supabase_setup.sql` file in the SQL editor.

-3.  **Set up Prisma:**

-    Run the following commands to generate the Prisma client and push the schema to the database:

-    ```bash
-    npx prisma generate
-    npx prisma db push
-    ```

 ## Running the Application